stackforge/rubick/doc/source/rules_engine.rst

 Production Rules Engine
 =======================

-This document describes rules engine used for inspection and diagnostics of OpenStack configuration.
+This document describes rule engine used for inspection and diagnostics of OpenStack configuration.

 Summary